392-f24/Stepwise/README.md

 The `useGoalsUpdater` custom hook provides functions to manage user goals, microgoals, and tasks by:

-1. updating the user's profile goals by adding/deleting items (goal, microgoal, task),
+1. updating the user's profile, including both goals and (optionally) the streak,
+2. adding items (goal, microgoal, task),
-2. deleting items (goal, microgoal, task),
+3. deleting items (goal, microgoal, task),
-3. toggling completion status for tasks, and
+4. toggling completion status for tasks with streak updates, and
-4. expanding or collapsing goals and microgoals.
+5. expanding or collapsing goals and microgoals.

 This hook enables efficient management of goal-related actions across components, reducing repetitive code and ensuring consistent updates.